WCRP-CMIP/CVsTT-Project-Planning/README.md

 - Each line has a label and milestone separated by comma
 - Multiple labels can map to the same milestone
 - Single entries (no comma) use the same name for both label and milestone
+- **Milestones are automatically assigned** - no dropdown selection needed

 ## Usage